ismaelaek/ArtVance/README.md

 <img src="frontend/src/assets/artvance_logo.png" alt="Artvance Logo" width="100" height="100">

 Hello everybody!

+ArtVance is a vibrant social network designed for artists to showcase their artworks, engage with fellow artists, and participate in a dynamic marketplace.
+On ArtVance, users can follow each other, share their creative pieces, react to others' posts through likes, comments, saves, and reposts, and engage in direct conversations with other users.
+Additionally, ArtVance offers a marketplace where artists can sell their artworks, providing a comprehensive platform for creative expression and commerce.

+Developed by [Ismael Ait El Kamel](https://github.com/ismaelaek) and [Hiba Aassab](https://github.com/Hiba-Aassab), ArtVance aims to foster a supportive and interactive community for artists of all levels.

 ### First step
 Using the command below, clone this project to your local machine :